rockthejvm/rockthejvm-site/src/content/policies/trademark.md

 ---
-description: Discover our Trademarks policy, which outlines the registered and unregistered trademarks owned by our company.
-Learn about the proper use of our trademarks, the protection of our brand identity, and the guidelines for referencing our trademarks in your communications.
-Respecting our intellectual property is important—read more to stay informed.
+description: Learn about our Trademark Policy, including how our trademarks are protected and guidelines for their use.
+Your respect for our trademarks helps maintain the integrity of our brand.
-title: Trademarks
+title: Trademark Policy
 ---

 ## Become a Rockstar Programmer